-In the 1950s, Lanny Morris (Bacon) and Vince Collins (Firth) where the most popular comedy duo in the States, until the mysterious death of a young woman in their hotel room prompts the two to end their collaboration and disappear from the public eye.
-15 years later, journalist Karen O'Connor (Lohman) tries to find out what happened that night.
+In the 1950s, Lanny Morris (Bacon) and Vince Collins (Firth) are the most popular comedy duo in the States, until the mysterious death of a college student Maureen O'Flaherty (Blanchard) in their hotel room prompts the two to end their collaboration and disappear from the public eye.
+Fifteen years later, journalist Karen O'Connor (Lohman) tries to find out what happened that night.

 This film provides examples of:

-- ...And That Little Girl Was Me: The journalist tells the story of a little girl who was saved thanks to a call-in show.
+- And That Little Girl Was Me: Karen tells the story of a little girl with polio who was able to get treatment thanks to money raised during a telethon in the 1950s.
 It turns out it's her.

 - Coitus Uninterruptus: Lanny measures his flings by how they react to being seen naked by hotel staff, although usually not during but immediately after sex.

 - Depraved Bisexual: Vince could arguably fit this trope given his treatment of Karen.

 - Determinator: Karen will stop at nothing to learn the truth behind the Lanny and Vince's breakup.
 Not even being raped and threatened with sexually humiliating blackmail will stop her from achieving her goal.